dy1z/docs/content/docs/configuration/tailwindcss.md

 },
 ```

-- **all**
+### @screen all

 This creates an `@media screen {}` query.
-All its utility classes are prefixed with `all-` - you can use it for things like:
+You can use it for things like:

 - defining (web) font stacks for modern email clients
 - preventing Juice from inlining a utility class

-- **sm**
+### @screen sm

-  The breakpoint for mobile devices, adjust as needed.
+A breakpoint for mobile devices, adjust as needed.

 More on screens, in the [Tailwind CSS docs &nearr;](https://tailwindcss.com/docs/responsive-design)